Volunteering Step-by-Step

 ulpan - here.

-Arrive with a passport which should be valid for more than two years.
+Enter Israel with a passport which is valid for more than 6 months (note:

 Get at arrival in Israel a visitor's visa B2, valid for three months.